fragglet/tumba/README.md

   You can specify the `-a` command line argument to open connections from all public IP addresses, but you should understand the implications of doing this and consider if it is really what you want.

+* **Why can't I connect to the server using smbclient / Gnome / etc.?**
+  These clients are based on Samba, and recent versions of Samba will not use the SMB1 protocol unless explicitly configured to do so (for the record, I believe this is a good thing).
+The workaround is to set `client min protocol = NT1` in `/etc/samba/smb.conf`.